 You’re the best man for a reason – the groom trusts you and you need to have his back.
 He’s probably going to come to you for nonjudgmental advice, so give that to him.

-Try to make yourself available to offer advice, help with wedding planning, or even to grab a beer if the groom is stressed and needs his best man to kick back with.
+Try to make yourself available to offer advice, help with wedding planning, or even to grab a beer if the groom is stressed and needs his best man to kick back with and remind him to relax and enjoy life’s biggest moments.

 Prepare a Toast

 One of the most notable best man tasks is to give a toast on the wedding day.
 Everyone looks forward to the best man’s speech, so be sure to prepare ahead of time.
-This is not a good time to wing it.
+Wedding speeches are not good times to wing it.

 Start brainstorming and writing your toast as early as months before the wedding.
 Consider how to write a toast that will make both the bride and groom happy – you don’t want to tell the groom’s rowdiest stories from college if it’s going to upset the bride or offend family members.